-Although the transfer is not notified to the borrowers, the French legal opinion confirms that such notification is not required to fully perfect the transfer of ownership in the loans to the SSPE.
+Although the transfer is not notified to the borrowers, the Dutch legal opinion issued in relation to this transaction confirms that such notification is not required to fully perfect the transfer of ownership in the mortgage loans to the SSPE.
 Accordingly, this transaction does not operate by way of an unperfected assignment and the issue of triggers does not arise.